Tuesday, December 24, 2024

 * *

-The regime makes forcibly converted Jews or Muslims who may still retain ancestral practices the defenseless enemy.
-But not Protestants, whom the archaic monarchy keeps from even starting.
+The regime makes forcibly converted Jews or Muslims, who may still retain ancestral practices, the defenseless enemy.
+But it does nothing to the approximately 200 Protestants they are too few to bother with.

 Internet, photographer unknown

-The facade of Saint is rebuilt in the 18th century with 16th-century decor.
+The facade of Saint James is rebuilt in the 18th century with 16th-century decor.

 when the Atlantic slave trade ends.